BBaysinger/bb-portfolio/docs/open-source-status.md

 ### Fluxel animation work

-- The root README already notes a separate repo for the sprite/image processing work:
+- The root README now links the separate repo for the sprite/image processing work:
   - `github.com/BBaysinger/fluxel-animations`
 - This is the clearest current example of something that has already gone out of the main repo.